SteveMB1/Authentication-NodeJS-DynamoDB/README.md

-# Authentication_NodeJS-DynamoDB
+# Authentication Node.js DynamoDB

-Register &amp; Authenticate user logins in AWS DynamoDB.
+#### About:
+User authentication backend within NodeJS, for use for a custom built application or anyone looking to migrate their application into the AWS cloud.
+Features include: Password hashing in SHA512, session key management, user registration(with fail safes), user login.

-Features to be added:
+#### Features to be added:
 - Block IP address after 10 failed login attempts;
 - Input serialization.

-Requires setup:
+#### Requires setup:
 - (2) DynamoDB tables
   - User credentials
   - Session keys